First of all, welcome to the wonderful world of NRL Fantasy Football.

 Centre: 45+

-These are nominated by the number of players at the position who score above these thresholds.
+These are nominated by the approximate number of players at the position who score above these thresholds.

 TEAM STRUCTURE

-First select your captain, then try to identify the cheaper players (under $400k) to select based on the criteria discussed in the section earlier around identifying options.
-From there, identify the balance of the more expensive options you think might hold that 8+ points of value, and then select a couple of $600k+ guys who may meet the “keeper” thresholds.
+First select your captain, then try to identify as many cheaper players (under $400k) to select as possible based on the criteria discussed in the section earlier around identifying options.
+From there, identify the best potential keeper level scorers, and then select a couple of mid price guys to fill it out.
+If you find yourself unable to fit every player in that you want, our suggestion is to compromise on which mid range player you get, rather than compromising on your cash cows and guns.

 Remember, if you don’t think a forward is going to get AT LEAST 30 minutes, then it is highly unlikely they will score fast enough to meet the required thresholds.
-The outside backs the main issue is their work rate.
+The outside backs the main issue is their work rate and tries.

 If you want help, we have a team by team breakdown of projected minutes you can find here, and just look at the bottom of each of the team pages.
-We have a full team by team predicted 17 listed, with projected scoring, small blurbs for all the players plus in depth articles for players in focus.
+We have a full team by team predicted 17 listed, with projected scoring, and small blurbs for all the players.
 These pages are constantly being updated with new information, so check them periodically to make sure you haven’t missed some news.

 PLAYERS WITH HIGH OWNERSHIP

 As a rule of thumb, players with high ownership are highly owned for a reason.
 Many new players want to go for players who are low ownership – which we refer to as a “point of difference” or POD.
-We discuss why PODs are overrated here, but basically the gist is this…
+We discuss why PODs are overrated in our game theory article, but basically the gist is this…

-If a player everyone else owns sucks, it doesn’t matter because we all have them so nobody is at a disadvantage.
+If you have a player everyone else owns sucks, it doesn’t matter because we all have them so nobody is at a disadvantage.

 If a player only you own sucks, it does matter because you likely missed out on a player everyone else has that is doing well.

-Am I telling you to ONLY select guys with high (10%+) ownership, no. Am I asking you to critically evaluate your decision to go against the pack and understand the risk I mentioned above?
+Are we telling you to ONLY select guys with high (10%+) ownership?
+No. Are we asking you to critically evaluate your decision to go against the pack and understand the risk I mentioned above?
 Yes.

 THE BYES